eirinistam/efood_BI/README.md

 # efood_BI
 BI Assignment

-Custome Segmentation using order data of January 2021 to identify the most valuable target group for a Marketing campaign about Coffee.
+Customer Segmentation using order data of January 2021 to identify the most valuable target group for a Marketing campaign about Coffee.

 ---------------------------------------- Methodology ----------------------------------------